 Philip Fendall had inherited the 107-acre Batten’s Cliffs property in Maryland from his father in 1758.
 He added adjacent tracts until his holdings included almost 700 acres along the Potomac River.
 He advertised the property for sale in 1784 and it was sold in three parcels in 1786.

-During the 1790s, like many other prominent businessmen of that time (including his son-in-law Henry Lee), Philip Fendall invested in real estate and construction projects—many of which failed.
+During the 1790s, like many other prominent businessmen of that time (including his brother-in-law Henry Lee), Philip Fendall invested in real estate and construction projects—many of which failed.
 In 1791 Fendall joined a group purchasing around 500 acres of land in the area of the nation’s new capital, which was sold the following year.
 He also speculated in huge tracts of land in western Virginia and Kentucky, which were devalued during the depression in the mid 1790s.
 Although he owned a tremendous amount of property, Fendall did not have enough money to pay his debts.

 In 1800, tax records show that Fendall’s property had been drastically diminished; he only owned 3 slaves over 16 years old and 1 slave between 12 and 16 years of age.
 Philip Fendall declared bankruptcy in 1803 and was sentenced to debtor’s prison in Fairfax County, Virginia.
 He suffered many indignities from a constant stream of creditors hounding him for debts he owed.
 Philip Fendall died in 1805 and was buried in the family cemetery at his farm near Janney’s Mill.
 Although he did not spend many years at Stratford, his life story echoes that of many a Revolutionary patriot who found themselves in dire financial straits at the end of their lives.